-For example, Korea has been actively participating in G20 Anti-Corruption Working Group and APEC Anti-Corruption & Transparency (ACT) Working Group.
+Korea has been actively participating in G20 Anti-Corruption Working Group and APEC Anti-Corruption & Transparency (ACT) Working Group.
 The ACRC also played a leading role in establishing the ACA (Anti-Corruption Agency) Forum where the heads of the anti-corruption bodies discuss anti-corruption issues in the Asian-Pacific region, and serves as the Secretariat of the ACA Forum.

 In addition, the ACRC has faithfully tried to implement international anti-corruption conventions such as the OECD Anti-Bribery Convention and the UN Convention Against Corruption (UNCAC).
-At the same time, the ACRC signed anti-corruption MOUs with Indonesia, Vietnam and Mongolia to help building their anti-corruption capacity by offering technical assistance like 'the Integrity Assessment.'
+At the same time, the ACRC signed cooperative MOUs with Indonesia, Vietnam Mongolia, Tunisia, Myanmar, Iraq, and Qatar to help building their anti-corruption capacity by offering technical assistance like 'the Integrity Assessment.'